hyperhq/docs.hypercontainer.io/performance.md

 ### 1.2 Pod replace time

-Replace a running pod with a new one, only takes `95` ms.
+Replace a running Pod with a new one, only takes `95` ms.

 | -   | min(ms) | max(ms) | avg |
 | --- | --- | --- | --- |